AFTERWAKE/IRCBots/dad/README.md

 ### Credit for jokes goes to [niceonedad](http://niceonedad.com/), [r/dadJokes](https://www.reddit.com/r/dadjokes/), and [icanhazdadjoke](https://icanhazdadjoke.com)

 #### FEATURES
-- Will respond to most common english forms of the word "dad"
+- Will respond to most common English forms of the word "dad"
 - Succinctly answers any question addressed to him
 - Gives witty responses
 - Has least favorite kids